With 30 years in the classroom under her belt, Pam Genson had no problem running her business classes until her last year of teaching.

 Pam had a torn meniscus in her right knee, which made it difficult for her to make her way around the classroom, including when she was recovering from the surgery she had to repair it.
 She completed that last year of teaching but still had trouble walking.

-This prompted her to go back in to see Frank Fasano, MD, an orthopedic surgeon with Kettering Health Network, about her pain.
+This prompted her to go back in to see Frank Fasano, MD, a now-retired orthopedic surgeon with Kettering Health, about her pain.

 “I was convinced it was a knee problem,” Pam says.
 “Dr. Fasano seemed to know right away that it was my hip.”